mccright/getJavaCryptoProviders/README.md

 # getJavaCryptoProviders
 Sometimes it is important to verify what providers are available in the current environment

->The meat The meat of JCEProviders is from:
+>The meat of JCEProviders is from:
 >[https://stackoverflow.com/questions/3683302/how-to-find-out-what-algorithm-encryption-are-supported-by-my-jvm](https://stackoverflow.com/questions/3683302/how-to-find-out-what-algorithm-encryption-are-supported-by-my-jvm),
 >and ListProviders is from:
 >[http://www.java2s.com/Code/Java/Security/ListAllProviderAndItsAlgorithms.htm](http://www.java2s.com/Code/Java/Security/ListAllProviderAndItsAlgorithms.htm)